-Once I touched down on the island, I learned that there were many vastly different things that were unique to St. Croix and I had a fascinating adventure!
+Once I touched down on the island, I learned that many vastly different things were unique to St. Croix and I had a fascinating adventure!
 Here are the places I explored and would recommend to anyone who plans to visit.
-If you decide to set out on your own exploration of this pristine paradise, you will quickly realize why I now plan on making my dream a reality in the future!
+If you decide to set out on your exploration of this pristine paradise, you will quickly realize why I now plan on making my dream a reality in the future!

 1. St. Croix Heritage Trail – This 72-mile self-guided driving tour stretches across St. Croix connecting over 200 historic and scenic sites.
-Some highlights of the trail is the Whim Plantation Museum, the Lawaetz Family Museum, and the St. George Village Botanical Gardens.
+Some highlights of the trail are the Whim Plantation Museum, the Lawaetz Family Museum, and the St. George Village Botanical Gardens.
 A surprise on the trail is Point Udall, which is the easternmost point in the United States.

 2. Buck Island Reef – Buck Island Reef National Monument is an underwater National Park and a premier snorkeling site.
 Once on the island, there is two beaches and two picnic areas and a great place to hike.
 Since it is an island the only way to get there is by boat.
 We had a great time on Big Beard’s Adventure Tour.
 They provided snorkel gear and the full day tour included a beach barbecue.